 Location: THATCamps need at least 4-5 breakout rooms, all with wifi, and preferably also with projectors.
 As we advise to those securing a location for a “regular” THATCamp, remember that paying a hotel, like the conference hotel, to provide space can be prohibitively expensive.
 It’s better to try to locate a nearby university or library or sympathetic company to provide space (then, of course, to provide your attendees with copious directions to help them navigate between the main conference location and the THATCamp site).

 Attendance: Make sure that registrees know that they should plan on spending the whole day at the THATCamp.
 Put up a blank schedule with placeholders for the sessions, breaks, etc, so that people know when things will take place.
 Emphasize the fact that, for a short THATCamp like this one, showing up at the morning scheduling session is particularly important.
-Be particularly direct about the need to propose sessions ahead of time, and to comment upon and discuss these session proposals on the THATCamp blog.
-This is important for all THATCamps, but particularly so for these shorter, more concentrated affairs.
+Be particularly direct about the participants’ responsibility to to propose sessions.